leechanghwanspace/Algorithm_/README.md

 ### Folder Structure
-The repository is organized by platform and problem categories.
+The repository is organized by platform and problem level.

 ---
 This is an auto push repository for Baekjoon Online Judge created with BaekjoonHub.

+---